Vimal-Krishna/jekyll-now/_posts/2018-06-19-Disable-WiFi-Android-Non-Root.md

 <img src="/images/Automate-Cant-Uninstall.png" width="300"/>
 </p>

 After setting up these apps in this way, WiFi is effectively disabled unless the user opens Automate (via AppLock password) and stops the workflow that turns the WiFi off.
-Otherwise, every other action that causes the WiFi state to move to Enabled, would trigger the Automate workflow which moves the WiFi state back to Disabled.
+Otherwise, every other action that causes the WiFi to turn **ON**, would trigger the Automate workflow which will turn the WiFi back **OFF**.

 -Vimal Krishna